dataset-ninja/self-driving-cars/README.md

-# Semantic Segmentation for Self Driving Cars
+# Self Driving Cars

-Self Driving Cars: Semantic segmentation dataset
+Self Driving Cars is a dataset for semantic segmentation tasks.